-Emerging Growth Fund Investment Objective
+Emerging Growth Fund

-The Fund seeks long-term capital appreciation.
 The Fund's Board of Trustees can change this investment objective without a shareholder vote.
-Principal Investment Strategies

 - at least 80% of the Fund's total assets in equity securities of small-capitalization companies; and - up to 25% of the Fund's total assets in equity securities of foreign issuers through American Depository Receipts (ADRs) and similar investments.